 If you are interested in Joey, consider letting us know by filling out a (no obligation) adoption application (http://www.pgspca.org/adopt/online-adoption-application/).

-Joey is NOT expecting to attend the next adoption show, December 10th at the Big Bad Woof in Hyattsville, although there's always a possibility that plans will need to change at the last minute.
+Joey is not expected to attend the next adoption show, January 14th, at the Calverton PetSmart, although there's always a possibility that plans will need to change at the last minute.

 We are an all-volunteer group and do not operate a shelter.
 All of our